Blog Post

 Sarah Smithson, MD, MPH, is the Assistant Dean for Clinical Education at the University of North Carolina School of Medicine, the Director of Relational Leadership @Carolina, and a senior advisor to Intend Health Strategies.

-We are most effective when we prioritize community and then mobilize for action.
-When creating community is not a priority, we damage belonging, and we leave a lot of power on the table.
+We are most effective when we prioritize community and mobilize for action.
+Without prioritizing community, we damage belonging and lose potential power.

 View External ResourceDownload PDF